 Sofirn Q8 Flashlight Review

-The Sofirn Q8 is a flashlight that uses four 18650 cells and has four emitters.
+The Sofirn Q8 flashlight uses four 18650 cells and has four emitters.
 The e-switch has an indicating feature, too!
 Read on!

 Official Specs and Features